emnlp-cherry/Cherry/readme.md

 Each of the variants directories contians the code and the data sets used in the four different classification configurations.
 You do not need to reset data paths, just choose the classification configuration number in the paramter list in main.py.

 ### End-to-end cherry-picking detection:
-To run the end-to-end detection pipleine using the top-performing model, run the following command in the directory: </br>
+To run the end-to-end detection pipleine using the top-performing model, install the large files from [here](https://drive.google.com/drive/folders/1bJTSS5HJdb2GGEmfnOciIHnn9U6qOFg4?usp=sharing) and place them under the cherry_picking_detection directory, then run the following command in the directory: </br>
 python spot_cherry_picking.py </br>
 The script will run the pipline on the clustered and prepared data file "bias_analysis_events_clustered_wpredictions.json" This file contains all the inference data comprised of the 2453 unseen events preprocessed, clustered, and also conatains the results of inference from the top-performing model.